Management

 Keyun Qing

-Dr. Qing has a broad background in molecular biology and virology, with specific training and expertise in areas related to gene therapy using recombinant adeno-associated virus (AAV) vectors.
-As a postdoctoral fellow at the Indiana University School of Medicine, he focused on the study of the molecular biology of AAV in Dr. Arun Srivastava’s laboratory, where he made a number of seminal discoveries.
+Dr. Qing has a broad background in molecular biology and virology, with specific training and expertise in areas related to gene therapy using AAV vectors.
+He joined Dr. Arun Srivastava’s laboratory in 1995 as a postdoctoral fellow at Indiana University School of Medicine in Indianapolis, where he focused on the molecular biology of AAV and made a number of seminal discoveries.
 These studies also resulted in the development of novel recombinant AAV vectors for efficient gene transfer in different cell lines in vitro and in animal models in vivo.

-Following a brief stint as a junior faculty member in the Department of Microbiology and Immunology at Indiana University School of Medicine, where he was involved in training a number of postdoctoral fellows, graduate students, and research staff, he accepted a position as a Scientist at Eli Lilly and Company, where he worked for over sixteen years.
-In Lilly research laboratory, Dr. Qing focused on the studies of recombinant AAV vectors expressing several peptides and neuropeptides, respectively, in disease models leading to development of medicine in the field of type II diabetes and obesity/ metabolic syndrome.
-In late 2017, Dr. Qing opted for early retirement from Eli Lilly, and joined aaVective as Director of Research, where he has assumed a leadership role in supervising all research personnel.
+Following a brief stint as a junior faculty member in the Department of Microbiology and Immunology at Indiana University School of Medicine, where he was involved in training a number of postdoctoral fellows, graduate students, and research staff, he accepted a position as a Scientist at Eli Lilly and Company in 2001, where he worked for nearly 18 years.
+In the Lilly Research Laboratory, Dr. Qing focused on the studies on recombinant AAV vectors expressing several peptides and neuropeptides in disease models leading to development of AAV gene therapy in the field of Type II diabetes and obesity/ metabolic syndromes.
+In 2018, Dr. Qing opted for early retirement from Eli Lilly, and re-joined Dr. Srivastava at the University of Florida College of Medicine as Director of Research, where he has assumed a leadership role in supervising all research personnel.

 Dr. Qing obtained his MD and MSc degrees in 1985 and 1988, respectively, from the prestigious Hunan Medical College in Changsha, China.